jrauvola/LIA/README.md

 - Engagement Level: By analyzing a combination of facial movements and expressions, LiA gauges your overall engagement during the interview, highlighting potential ways for overall improvement.

-The facial expression sensor offers real-time feedback through an intuitive interface, allowing you to adjust your non-verbal cues to best prepare yourself for your future interview!

 ## **👥LiA's Interface: Your Interview Playground**
 LiA's interface is designed to provide an immersive and interactive interview experience that closely mimics real-life scenarios.
 Here's what you can expect: